teodorlu/pandocir/README.md

 ## Use as a library

-Put
+You can use `pandocir` as a Git dep with `deps.edn`:

 ``` clojure
 io.github.teodorlu/pandocir {:git/sha "GIT SHA"}
 ```

-in your `deps.edn`, replacing `"GIT SHA"` with the version you want.
+Replace `"GIT SHA"` with the version you want.
 If you don't want to do this by hand, consider using [Neil].

     neil dep add io.github.teodorlu/pandocir

-upgrade to the latest version with:
+Upgrade to the latest version with:

     neil dep upgrade